sarahortega-hub/sarahortega-hub/README.md

 ## Hi, I'm Sarah 👋
-I am currently finishing a post-graduate program for Data Science and Business Analytics.
+I'm currently finishing a post-graduate program for Data Science and Business Analytics.

 Welcome to my portfolio where I showcase my projects.